Cepstrum: Power cepstrum

 Due to this formula, the cepstrum is also sometimes called the spectrum of a spectrum.
 It can be shown that both formulas are consistent with each other as the frequency spectral distribution remains the same, the only difference being a scaling factor which can be applied afterwards.
 Some articles prefer the second formula.

-Other notations are possible due to the fact that the log of the power spectrum is equal to the log of the spectrum if a scaling factor 2 is applied:
+Other notations are possible due to the fact that the logarithm of the power spectrum is equal to the logarithm of the spectrum if a scaling factor 2 is applied: